ahaywood/Web-Interactivity-and-Engagement/chapter-5/index.md

 The process of wireframing may seem like busy work.
 However, it actually is a really, really important step in creating a new web site or other resource.

-	“Wireframes are created for the purpose of arranging elements to best accomplish a particular purpose.
+	"Wireframes are created for the purpose of arranging elements to best accomplish a particular purpose.
 The purpose is usually being informed by a business objective and a creative idea.
-The wireframe depicts the page layout or arrangement of the website’s content, including interface elements and navigational systems, and how they work together.
+The wireframe depicts the page layout or arrangement of the website's content, including interface elements and navigational systems, and how they work together.
 The wireframe usually lacks typographic style, color, or graphics, since the main focus lies in functionality, behavior, and priority of content.[3]
-In other words, it focuses on what a screen does, not what it looks like”
+In other words, it focuses on what a screen does, not what it looks like"

 [From Wikipedia - Website Wireframe](http://en.wikipedia.org/wiki/Website_wireframe)